 Welcome to Year One

-Our teachers in Year One are Mrs Trickey and Mrs Parker.
+Our teachers in Year One are Mrs Trickey and Mrs Ney.
 We ensure the children experience a smooth transition from the Foundation stage into Key Stage One.
 The Year One curriculum builds upon the learning experiences the children have had in the reception class.
 The curriculum is taught through topics ranging from ‘Food for thought’ to ‘The Zoo’.
 The emphasis is to engage the children in learning which enthuses and motivates them to find out more.
 We believe that first- hand experience is an essential part of learning.
 We pride ourselves on our supportive and nurturing environment and with ‘Philosophy for Children’ running as a thread throughout the curriculum, the children feel confident to ask questions and challenge ideas.

 The children in Year One benefit, along with the rest of the school, from exciting school trips, visitors to the school who share their expertise and outdoor learning in the local woods and tree house.
 Another highlight are our ‘Spectacular Days’ which celebrate our current topic with the children taking part in a range of cross curricular activities.